Anna Blinkova

 Anna Vladimirovna Blinkova (Анна Владимировна Блинкова; born 10 September 1998) is a Russian professional tennis player.
-In February 2020, she reached her best singles ranking of world No. 54.
-On 14 September 2020, she peaked at No. 45 in the WTA doubles rankings.
+She has a career-high WTA singles ranking of No. 34, achieved on 7 August 2023, and a best doubles ranking of world No. 45, achieved on 14 September 2020.
+She has won two singles and three doubles titles on the WTA Tour.

-She has won one singles and one doubles title on the WTA Tour, one singles and one doubles title each on WTA Challenger Tour as well as three singles and ten doubles titles on the ITF Circuit.
+Blinkova also has one singles and one doubles title each on WTA Challenger Tour, as well as four singles and eleven doubles titles on the ITF Circuit.

-Blinkova was runner-up at the 2015 Wimbledon Championships in girls' singles and was ranked the No. 3 junior tennis player in the world in August 2015.
+She was runner-up at the 2015 Wimbledon Championships in girls' singles and had a best ITF combined junior ranking of No. 3 in August 2015.

 Personal life and background

-Anna Blinkova was born on 10 September 1998 in Moscow to mother Elena and father Vladimir.
-During childhood, she played both tennis and chess to a high level.
-She prefers playing on hardcourts.
-Her favourite shot is forehand.
-She speaks Russian, Slovak, French and English.
+Blinkova was born on 10 September 1998 in Moscow to mother Elena and father Vladimir.
+During childhood, she played both tennis and chess at a high level.
+Her preferred surface is hardcourt.
+Her favourite shot is the forehand.
+She speaks Russian, Slovak, French, English and Chinese.

-Junior career
+Junior years

 Blinkova is former junior world No. 3 player.
-She was runner-up at the 2015 Wimbledon in girls' singles, where she lost to compatriot Sofya Zhuk.
+She was runner-up at the 2015 Wimbledon Championships in girls' singles, where she lost to compatriot Sofya Zhuk.

-Professional career
+Professional

 2015–17: First steps

-Blinkova made her debut at the ITF Circuit at the $10K event in Kantaoui in February 2015.
-There she won her first ITF doubles title.
-In January 2016, she won her first ITF singles title at the $10K Stuttgart.
+Blinkova made her debut at the ITF Circuit at the 10k event in Kantaoui in February 2015.
+There, she won her first ITF doubles title.
+In January 2016, she won her first ITF singles title at a 10k event in Stuttgart.
 In April 2016, she turned pro and made her WTA Tour debut at the Morocco Open, where she was defeated in the first round.
 In October 2016, she won her first match on the WTA Tour, defeating Anastasija Sevastova in the first round of Kremlin Cup.

-In January 2017, she made Grand Slam debut at the Australian Open through qualifying, where she defeated Monica Niculescu in the first round before losing to Karolína Plíšková in the second.
+In January 2017, she made major debut at the Australian Open through qualifying, where she defeated Monica Niculescu in the first round, before losing to Karolína Plíšková in the second.
 At the 2017 Wimbledon and US Open, she also reached main draw, but then lost to Elena Vesnina in the first round of both competition.
-During the 2017 season, she won two $100K events on the ITF Circuit in doubles event, in Ilkley and St. Petersburg.
+During the 2017 season, she won two 100k events on the ITF Circuit in doubles event, in Ilkley and St. Petersburg.